edac713/GPTs/GPT-4V(ision)/gpt-4-vision-preview.md

 ## Quick start

 Images are made available to the model in two main ways: by passing a link to the image or by passing the base64 encoded image directly in the request.
-Images can be passed in the user, system and assistant messages.
-Currently we don't support images in the first system message but this may change in the future.
+Images can be passed in the `user`, `system` and `assistant` messages.
+Currently we don't support images in the first `system` message but this may change in the future.

 ```Python
 from openai import OpenAI